element36-io/ebics-java-service/README.md

 ## Overview

-This project wraps a [java-based command-line tool](https://github.com/element36-io/ebics-java-client) into a REST service.
-It can connect with your bank using [Ebics](https://en.wikipedia.org/wiki/Electronic_Banking_Internet_Communication_Standard) standard.
+This project connects with your bank account using [Ebics](https://en.wikipedia.org/wiki/Electronic_Banking_Internet_Communication_Standard) standard.
+The project wraps a [java-based command-line tool](https://github.com/element36-io/ebics-java-client) into a REST service and add features like cron and webhooks.

 Setting it up successfully means, that you can
 - Read daily statements including account balance and transactions of multiple accounts